TU-Coding-Outreach-Group/cog_summer_workshops_2023/sql/README.md

 - [Notebook Viewer]

 ## What We Won't Cover:
-We won't be covering more advanced functions of SQL.
-This is meant to be an introduction to SQL in more familiar platforms like RStudio and Jupyter Notebooks.
+We won't be covering how to use SQL Servers.
+We will only be touching briefly on more advanced SQL functions; this will primarily serve as an *introduction* to SQL and how to use it in RStudio.

+If you would like to use Jupyter Notebooks to run SQL commands, we will be covering how to set it up, but not how to execute commands.
 If you need a tutorial on how to use Jupyter Notebooks, please see [this](https://github.com/TU-Coding-Outreach-Group/cog_summer_workshops_2021/tree/main/jupyter-notebook) previous workshop by Kim Nguyen.
+Otherwise, for more information on how to use SQL in Jupyter Notebooks, please see [this]() tutorial.
+For more information, please see the [MS SQL Website](https://learn.microsoft.com/en-us/sql/connect/python/pyodbc/step-3-proof-of-concept-connecting-to-sql-using-pyodbc?view=sql-server-ver16) on how to utilize this function.

 ## Outline
 | Section | Description | Time |